jupyter-server/gateway_provisioners/docs/source/users/kernel-envs.md

     remove the namespace.

   KERNEL_POD_NAME=<from user> or KERNEL_USERNAME-KERNEL_ID
-    Kubernetes only.
+    Kubernetes provisioners only.
 By default, Enterprise Gateway will use a kernel pod name whose value is derived from KERNEL_USERNAME and KERNEL_ID separated by a hyphen ('-').
 This variable is typically NOT provided by the user, but, in such cases, Enterprise Gateway will honor that value.
 However, when provided, it is the user's responsibility that KERNEL_POD_NAME is unique relative to any pods in the target namespace.
 In addition, the pod must NOT exist - unlike the case if KERNEL_NAMESPACE is provided.

   KERNEL_REMOTE_HOST=<remote host name>
-    DistributedProcessProxy only.
+    Distributed provisioner only.
 When specified, this value will override the configured load-balancing algorithm.

   KERNEL_SERVICE_ACCOUNT_NAME=<from user> or EG_DEFAULT_KERNEL_SERVICE_ACCOUNT_NAME
-    Kubernetes only.
+    Kubernetes provisioners only.
 This value represents the name of the service account that Enterprise Gateway should equate with the kernel pod.
 If Enterprise Gateway creates the kernel's namespace, it will be associated with the cluster role identified by EG_KERNEL_CLUSTER_ROLE.
 If not provided, it will be derived from EG_DEFAULT_KERNEL_SERVICE_ACCOUNT_NAME.

   KERNEL_SPARKAPP_CONFIG_MAP=<from user> or None
-    Spark k8s-operator only.
+    SparkOperator provisioner only.
 The name of a Kubernetes ConfigMap which will be used to configure the SparkApplication.
 See the SparkApplicationSpec
     (https://googlecloudplatform.github.io/spark-on-k8s-operator/docs/api-docs.html#sparkoperator.k8s.io/v1beta2.SparkApplicationSpec)
     sparkConfigMap for more information.

   KERNEL_UID=<from user> or 1000
-    Containers only.
+    Container-based provisioners only.
 This value represents the user id in which the container will run.
 The default value is 1000 representing the jovyan user - which is how all kernel images produced by Enterprise Gateway are built.
 See also KERNEL_GID.
     Kubernetes: Warning - If KERNEL_UID is set it is strongly recommened that feature-gate RunAsGroup be enabled and KERNEL_GID also be set, otherwise, the pod will run as the root group id.
 As a result, the setting of this value into the Security Context